Experimental Cisplatin and Combination Chemotherapy in Children and Young Adults With Hepatoblastoma or Liver Cancer After Surgery

 IX.
 To determine the frequency of relapse in non-metastatic HCC in children treated by liver transplantation versus conventional resection.

-- To assess the pharmacogenomics (PG) related to cisplatin therapy in pediatric and adolescent liver tumor patients and correlate PG with Boston Grading Scale for ototoxicity.
+XII.
+To collect for future analysis samples to assess the pharmacogenomics (PG) related to cisplatin therapy in pediatric and adolescent liver tumor patients and correlate PG with Boston Grading Scale for ototoxicity.

 GROUP A (VERY LOW RISK HB): Patients are assigned to 1 of 2 groups.